dpseidel/MovEco-R-Workshop/README.md

 - `devtools::install_github("tidyverse/ggplot2")`
 - `devtools::install_github("r-spatial/mapview")`

-**Note: spatial packages across platforms rely on gdal, proj4 and geos.
-These should install correctly using the `install.packages` command in R when instaing `rgdal` and `rgeos` but occassionally produce platform specific errors.
+**spatial packages across platforms rely on gdal, proj4 and geos.
+These should install correctly using the `install.packages` command in R when installing `rgdal` and `rgeos` but occassionally produce platform specific errors.
 If you have trouble, first begin by googling your error as many many users before you have likely encountered the same issue.
-If your instal of these libraries fail - please see us during Day1's afternoon hands on activity and we can help you get properly set up.
+If your install of these libraries fail - please see us during Day1's afternoon hands on activity and we can help you get properly set up.

 # Additional R Resources: A (woefully incomplete) list
 For those interested in similar tutorials or resources in R and spatial data more generally please refer to: